 Start the New Year with a clean plate.
 It is the perfect time to let go of the past and focus on new possibilities.
 It’s not about where you’ve been, but where you are going.
-A NY Times article says people who set resolutions or goals are much more likely to make improvements than people who haven’t made a formal resolution.
+Being ready to change and setting resolutions or goals you’re much more likely to make improvements than people who haven’t made a formal resolution.
 And healthy eating is at the top of that list for many people.
 If you’ve resolved to eat a healthier diet, here are ten tips for healthy eating in the New Year.

 Ten Tips For Eating Healthy in the New Year

 - Eat the rainbow: Aim for including red, orange, yellow, green, purple, blue and white fruits and vegetables into your diet.
-When we do, we get a broad range of nutrients, essential vitamins, and fiber critical to optimal health.
+This gives you a broad range of nutrients, essential vitamins, and fiber critical to optimal health.
 Here’s a chart that will help give you ideas on what to eat of each color.

 - Get your greens: Focus on adding more greens, especially dark leafy greens like spinach, arugula, kale, chard, dark lettuce greens, and cabbage.
-Green vegetables too such as green beans, asparagus, broccoli, broccolette.
-Green vegetables contain chlorophyll, fiber, lutein, zeaxanthin, calcium, folate, vitamin C, and calcium and have a cleansing and detoxifying effect on the body.
+Green vegetables too such as green beans, asparagus, broccoli, and broccolini.
+Green vegetables contain chlorophyll, fiber, lutein, zeaxanthin, calcium, folate, vitamin C, and calcium supporting a cleansing and detoxifying effect on the body.

-- Choose healthy fats: Choose organic olive oil, grapeseed oil, expeller pressed canola oil, coconut oil, nuts, seeds and avocados as a few examples.
+- Choose healthy fats: Choose organic olive oil, coconut oil, avocados and oil, nuts, seeds as a few examples.
 Eliminate the bad fats.
 Go through your pantry and refrigerator and toss anything with partially hydrogenated oils (trans fats).
-This will help reduce your bad cholesterol as well as risk for heart disease, diabetes and more.
+This reduces your bad cholesterol as well as risk for heart disease, diabetes and more.
 And that bottle of mystery vegetable oil in your pantry?
 It’s highly refined and produced with unhealthy industrial chemicals.
-It’s best to replace it.
+Toss it immediately.

-- Go organic: It’s about reducing the pesticides that we consume.
-The less, the better.
-If your grocery budget is tight, use the guide from the Environmental Working Group called the Dirty Dozen and the Clean Fifteen.
-Shop farmers markets and choose fruits and vegetables in season for the best prices.
+- Go organic: The goal is reducing the pesticides in your diet and the less, the better.
+If your grocery budget is tight, use the list called the Dirty Dozen and the Clean Fifteen.
 Another benefit to buying organic, it cannot be GMO (Genetically Modified Organisms).

-- Eat breakfast: You’ve heard it a million times and yes it is true, so eat breakfast and get some protein in to keep you going.
+- Eat breakfast: Yes it is true, so eat breakfast and get some protein in to keep you going.
 It’s the start of a successful, well-fueled day.
-I could not live without my morning fruit, almond milk and protein smoothie.
+I could not live without my morning protein smoothie.
 Find what works for you.